mi150/VaLoRA/README.md

 ## Example run

-You can prepare the LoRA adapters base on these open-source repositories ([Qwen-VL](https://github.com/QwenLM/Qwen-VL), [Intern-VL](https://github.com/OpenGVLab/InternVL))
+You can prepare the LoRA adapters based on these open-source repositories ([Qwen-VL](https://github.com/QwenLM/Qwen-VL), [Intern-VL](https://github.com/OpenGVLab/InternVL))

 If you want to train an adapter for video analytics tasks with vision task head, you can follow Qwen-VL/modeling_qwen.py to modify QWenLMHeadModel_AR class and follow Qwen-VL/finetune.py to modify your finetuning code.

-Dummy weights: Change $TASK with the task type to be tested (e.g., vqa, vat), and $TRACE and $DATASET refer to the request trace and the dataset to be used, respectively.
+Dummy weights: Change $TASK with the task type to be tested (e.g., vqa, vat), and $TRACE and $DATASET refer to the request trace (like [[AzureLLMInferenceTrace](https://github.com/Azure/AzurePublicDataset/blob/master/AzureLLMInferenceDataset2023.md)]) and the dataset (like [[sharegpt4v](https://huggingface.co/datasets/Lin-Chen/ShareGPT4V/blob/main/sharegpt4v_instruct_gpt4-vision_cap100k.json)]) to be used, respectively.
 ```bash
 cd benchmarks
 python launch_server.py --num-adapter 16 --num-token 30000 --model-setting qwenvl --scheduler ours